BND Hamburger Icon

 COVID-19 vaccination

-OSHA has also required healthcare facilities that accept Medicare and Medicaid to fully vaccinate all their staff members.
-This rule and the 100-employee rule cover 101 million Americans.
-In response, many states have stepped in to either ban or enforce such COVID-19 vaccine mandates, though federal law will supersede any bans.
-However, the U.S. Supreme Court may be poised to strike down the new OSHA requirements.
+In response, many states stepped in to either ban or enforce OSHA’s mandates, though federal law would supersede any bans.
+However, in 2022, the U.S. Supreme Court struck down those OSHA requirements.

 Did You Know?Did you know